 The majority of court reporters are employed by local, state, and federal governments.
 A small number, however, work as independent contractors.
 These self-employed court reporters work for attorneys on a freelance basis and transcribe pre-trial proceedings for later review by employing attorneys.

-Can I Become a Court Reporter?
+How To Become a Court Reporter

 Court Reporter Salary Data